Drug Evaluation Committee 2010-12 Positioning of "Reporting" in Clinical Trial Review Committee (Part 3)

 Our view is that the latter "reporting is not indicated as a review method, but it does not mean that it should not be done"; is this wrong?

-If the opinion is the former, and in response to past Opinion 2009-27, "If the head of the site determines that there is no need to hear the opinion of the Clinical Trial Review Committee, there is no need to report to the committee members about the change in the relevant administrative matters."
+If the opinion is the former, and in response to Opinion 2009-27, it was stated that "If the Chairperson of the Investigator Site determines that there is no need to hear the opinion of the Clinical Trial Review Committee, it is not necessary to report the change in the administrative matters concerned to the committee members.
 So, does this mean that there is no "report" at the Clinical Trial Review Committee and all minor changes will be handled through expedited review?

-As stipulated in Article 32, Paragraph 1 of the GCP, "When asked for its opinion by the head of the implementing medical institution, the investigational review committee shall review whether the clinical trial under review is ethically and scientifically appropriate and whether the said clinical trial is appropriate to be conducted at the said implementing medical institution, based on the data and shall state its opinion in writing.
+As stipulated in Article 32, Paragraph 1 of the GCP, "When asked for its opinion by the head of the Investigator Site, the Investigational Review Committee shall review whether the clinical trial under review is ethically and scientifically appropriate and whether the said clinical trial is appropriate to be conducted at the said Investigator Site, based on the data and shall state its opinion in writing.
 The committee is responsible for "reviewing the materials and giving its opinion in writing as to whether or not the clinical trial to be reviewed is ethically and scientifically appropriate and whether or not it is appropriate to be conducted at the institution.

-Therefore, if the head of the site judges that there is no need to hear the opinion of the committee on minor changes such as the one in your question, there is no need to "report" the matter to the committee, and the secretariat of the committee should simply keep records to understand these changes.
+Therefore, if the Chairperson of the Investigator Site judges that there is no need to hear the opinion of the Investigator Review Committee on minor changes such as the one in your question, there is no need to "report" the changes to the Investigator Review Committee, and it is sufficient for the secretariat of the Investigator Site to keep records to keep track of these changes.

 From the viewpoint of streamlining the work of the Clinical Trial Review Committee, we do not think it is necessarily necessary to use the method of "reporting" to inform the members of the Clinical Trial Review Committee of clerical matters.